But, the good news is we can see what’s coming.

 This has also had a detrimental impact on return rates.
 Every 5% shift from single size/single style to multiple style purchases increases return rates by approximately 0.75% points.

-The reassuring thing is that we are predictable creatures with predictable behaviours, as is evident in the COVID timeline below.
-We have annotated customer demand, purchasing behaviour, and return rates, and there is a visible correlation between all three.
+The reassuring thing is that we are predictable creatures with predictable behaviors, as is evident in the COVID timeline below.
+We have annotated customer demand, purchasing behavior, and return rates, and there is a visible correlation between all three.

 Forecasting into Q4 2021 and 2022

 As we continue to return to normality, we expect the initial excitement around the reopening to settle down; as will the return rates.
 We can predict that the movement towards more casual clothing will be a permanent shift in consumer wardrobes.

 So, assuming no further lockdowns, we would expect return rates to settle to around 5% lower than their pre-pandemic levels.